Want to see the ‘secret’ JFK assassination records? Here’s how

-If you’ve ever wanted all of the hidden details surrounding the assassination of former President John F. Kennedy 54 years ago, just make sure your internet connection is fast when more files finally see the light of day on Thursday.
+If you’ve ever wanted all of the hidden details surrounding the assassination of JFK 54 years ago, just make sure your internet connection is fast when more files finally see the light of day Thursday.

 The release by The National Archives and Records Administration consists of 3,810 documents, including 441 formerly withheld in full and 3,369 documents formerly released but with portions redacted.